Myosotis laxa

-Myosotis laxa is a species of flowering plant in the family Boraginaceae.
+Myosotis laxa is a species of flowering herb in the family Boraginaceae.
 This species of forget-me-not is known by several common names, including tufted forget-me-not, bay forget-me-not, small-flower forget-me-not, small-flowered forget-me-not, and smaller forget-me-knot.
 It has a circumboreal distribution, occurring throughout some parts of the Northern Hemisphere.
-It grows in many types of habitat, including moist and wet areas; it is sometimes aquatic, growing in shallow water.
+It grows in many types of habitats, including moist and wet areas, and is sometimes aquatic, growing in shallow water.

-Henry David Thoreau described Myosotis laxa:
+The American naturalist and poet Henry David Thoreau described Myosotis laxa as: